top of page

 • Or you can replace your bandage again.
 Leave the leaking piece on for at least 24 hours (more is fine, but less is not)—use paper towels or little patches to get you to 24 hours (instructions above).
 When it’s time to replace it, remove it slowly, wash the entire area with plain antibacterial hand soap, blot dry with a paper towel, air out for 10 minutes making sure nothing touches the tattoo, then apply a new piece of bandage.

 Bandages are available online, or there are similar products at your local drugstore that will work just fine.
-Scan the QR code on your healing instruction sheet for more on that.

 Q: What do I do if my skin looks irritated under or around the edges of the bandage?